dansholds/grapple-comps-min/content/posts/14222-spring-open.md

 Open to all Gi & No-Gi Competitors

-Gi: all gi colors accepted.
+Gi- all gi colors accepted.
 Rashguards underneath gi *optional

-No-Gi: all color rashguards & spats permitted.
+No-Gi- all color rashguards & spats permitted.
 No-Gi shorts must not have pockets or zippers.